AltaXploit/AltaXploit-C2/README.md

 | **1935** | RTMP | Node Media Server | Streaming video/audio for spy modules |

 - The C2 server is **hardcoded** to listen on **port 443** – this mimics standard secure web traffic, making it harder to detect by network filters.
 - The Node Media Server runs locally on **port 1935** and is automatically started when a `spy` command is issued.
-It pushes RTMP streams to the attacker's machine for viewing via the included GUI viewers (`cam.py`, `screen.py`, `microphone.py`).
+It pushes RTMP streams to the attacker's machine for viewing via the included GUI viewers.

 > 🔥 **Pro Tip:** If you're behind a NAT, ensure port forwarding is configured for both ports.